ashtonjamesd/semantic-interpretation/written/part_1/instruction_execution.md

 private readonly Dictionary<TokenType, Func<bool>> Registry;
 ```

-Now we initialise the registry through the StackMachine contsructor.
+Now we initialise the registry through the StackMachine constructor.

 ```
 Registry = new() {